spatie/file-system-watcher/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+Parts of this package are inspired by [Laravel Octane](https://github.com/laravel/octane)

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.